 “Negative thoughts are cognitions about the self, others, or the world in general that are characterized by negative perceptions, expectations, and attributions and are associated with unpleasant emotions and adverse behavioural, physiological, and health outcomes.”

 It may seem easy to say “hey, stop thinking negatively"...but it isn’t as easy as it seems.
 Also, people don’t think like that for no reason, so what causes negative thoughts to occur?
 I think a major one is worrying about the past, present or future.
 Even though some people say “ the past is the past, you can’t change”, doesn’t stop people from dwelling on it.
 It could be something that happened last year or week just clouding up your mind.
 Even in the present, say you have a presentation to do tomorrow, you worry about not doing well or forgetting your words.
 Maybe you worry about what your future would be like, would achieve the goals you want?
 Would have your dream career or life?
 All of this worrying causes the likelihood of thinking and believing that something bad is going to happen.

 Having a thinking mind is honestly just being human so there’s nothing wrong if you thought of some negative before, it’s quite normal so don’t be hard on yourself.
 It’s just how you act on them or what you do with them.
 Through a bit of research and things I’ve done, the first thing is to identify the type of negative thoughts.

 It could be jumping to conclusions, just assuming what the next person is thinking or thinking about a situation.

 It could be an overgeneralization, say you had a bad experience with something, and you apply the same experience to any similar experiences or all experiences.

-It could be catastrophizing, you would think about the worst possible outcome of an event without being realizing it.
+It could be catastrophizing, you would think about the worst possible outcome of an event without even realizing it.

 There are a few more types like having an emotional response or labelling but I will leave a link that goes into more detail.